 Last season just ended, but here at SportMuse, we’re not taking any breaks!
-We want to make sure that you are all ready for next season’s Premier League Teams!
+We want to make sure that you are all ready for next season’s teams!
 We have a few new ones joining us this year (three from the EFL Championship) and a few who’ve departed the league (back to the Championship).

 Premier League Teams

 Ever had questions about the Premier League teams that you were afraid to ask?
-Here’s the rundown on the 20 Premier League teams competing in the top tier of English Soccer, the Premier League.
+Here’s the rundown on all 20 league teams in the top tier of English Soccer, the Premier League.
 Some historical facts, some questions to be answered, and some takeaways.
 Here is everything you wanted to know about the clubs but didn’t want (or know) to ask.
-We’ll be exploring each Premier League team’s transfer business (In and Out) as it comes to see how well teams have addressed their needs!
+We’ll be exploring each team’s transfer business (In and Out) as it comes to see how well teams have addressed their needs!

 Nickname: The Gunners